minodevito/Milestone-Project/README.md

 - Services section that presents three distinct web development services using eye-catching cards to capture the user's interest.
 - Contact section with a user-friendly form that allows visitors to easily send messages to the designer.

+## FEATURES THAT CAN BE IMPLEMENTED
+- Portfolio page with projects.
+- Dark Mode.

 ## UX/UI SECTION

+## User Story

+As a User:
+- I want to be able to easily navigate through the website and find the information or services I need quickly.
+- I expect to see a clear and organized layout that directs me to the different sections of the site.
+The navigation bar should be easily accessible and include links to the main pages such as the home page, about us, services, and contact us.
+- If I need to contact the website owner or customer support, I expect to find the contact information easily, either on the main navigation bar or on the footer of the website.
+- I expect the website to be responsive and optimized for different screen sizes and devices.
+This means that the website should look and function well on desktops, laptops, tablets, and smartphones, and load quickly regardless of the device I am using.

 ### Wireframes:
 ![Wireframe](assets/img/wireframe-1.png)